 Ranking number: 14th

-The region ranked tenth as the largest e-commerce market, with its revenue of $27 billion in 2020.
-80% of the country’s residents make online purchases several times a week and actively use instalment purchases.
+The region ranked tenth as the largest e-commerce market, with a revenue of $27 billion in 2020.
+80% of the country’s residents make online purchases several times weekly and actively use instalment purchases.

 - Buyers’ behaviour model.
 Australians treat online shopping with deliberate care: any decision they make is usually based on price and quality analysis.
 As long as domestic production does not always cover their needs, Australians got used to buying foreign products.

 - Shopping trends.
-The demand for natural and organic products, especially fruits & vegetables, is growing every year in Australia.
+The demand for natural and organic products, especially fruits & vegetables, is growing annually in Australia.
 The country also has a large market for second-hand goods: the desire for savings stimulates the expansion of sharing services.